A STAR brand

 Tabletop displays

-Tabletop displays are compact systems designed to sit on a standard table.
-While limited in scale, they’re effective for low-key events where a full booth isn’t required.
+Tabletop displays are compact trade show display systems designed to sit on a standard 6 or 8 foot table.
+They are commonly used at job fairs, recruiting events, conferences, and smaller expos where a full inline booth is not required.

 • Best for: Job fairs, local events, small nonprofits